snowplow/documentation/docs/enriching-your-data/configuring-enrichments/index.md

 ---
-title: "Managing enrichments in the console"
+title: 'Managing enrichments in the console'
-date: "2020-02-15"
+date: '2020-02-15'
 sidebar_position: 10
 ---